 ANCHORING

-Anchoring is a well-studied bias with over 40 years of research in psychological and behavioral fields.
-The seminal work on anchoring was first conducted by Tversky & Kahneman (1974), who conducted the experiment described in the introduction.
+Anchoring is a cognitive bias that has been studied in psychology and behavioral economics for over 40 years.
+The seminal work on anchoring was first authored by Tversky & Kahneman (1974), who conducted the experiment described in the introduction.
 The anchoring effect is extremely complex, and many studies have attempted to understand its nature and implications.
 For instance, some studies show that people formulate estimates more quickly when provided with numbers to anchor on, while others show that anchoring decreases, but does not altogether vanish, with increased cognitive ability.
 Other work demonstrates that anchoring is extremely difficult to avoid, even if the anchors are obviously incorrect.
 A myriad of studies exist on anchoring: for a comprehensive survey of the anchoring literature, see Furnham & Boo (2011).

 Within economics generally, various work has been conducted with historical market data by examining prices for unchanging goods with shifting demand to assess potential anchors.
-Much of the anchoring research in economics uses experiments, surveys, or multiple-choice tests to understand questions about how individuals form estimates and judgments in the presence of an anchor .
-The bias has been studied in many socioeconomic contexts such as accounting, real estate, the courtroom, public goods, and international finance.
-Of course, anchoring has been researched in the context of auctions as well .
-For example, one bizarre experiment was conducted by Prelec and Ariely (2006), who first asked students to write down the last two digits of their Social Security number, then bid for various items such as chocolate, computer equipment, or a textbook.
+Much of the anchoring research in economics uses experiments, surveys, or multiple-choice tests to determine how individuals form estimates and judgments in the presence of an anchor.
+Anchoring has been studied in many socioeconomic contexts such as accounting, real estate, the courtroom, public goods, and international finance.

+In addition, anchoring has been researched in the context of auctions.
+For example, one bizarre experiment asked students to write down the last two digits of their Social Security number and then bid for various items such as chocolate, computer equipment, or a textbook.
 The students who had higher digits submitted significantly higher bids, even when explicitly reminded that Social Security numbers are random quantities that carry no inherent meaning.
-In the case of a ’98 Cotes du Rhone wine, the high-digit students submitted bids that were, on average, over three times what the low-digit students had submitted.
-Wolk and Spann (2008) study bidding in online auctions in the presence of an anchor.
-They find that bidders tend to respond strongly to internalized anchors such as knowledge of past prices for a good, while they respond to external anchors (such as advertiser-suggested bids) just moderately, and only when those numbers are not implausibly high.
+On the other hand, Wolk and Spann (2008), studying bidding in online auctions, found that bidders tend to respond strongly to internalized anchors such as knowledge of past prices for a good, while they respond to external anchors (such as advertiser-suggested bids) just moderately, and only when those numbers are not implausibly high.

 ANCHORING AND ART AUCTIONS

-The art auction market is no exception to anchoring, and the literature shows that first numerical impressions do seem to significantly impact prices, auctioneer estimates, and sale volume.
+Anchoring is also present in the art market.
+The literature shows that first numerical impressions significantly impact prices, auctioneer estimates, and sale volume.
 Here, we provide an overview of research that studies anchoring in the art market, which is still a highly nascent topic.